Looking to buy Bitcoin in Canada? We cover some of the best apps and sites for buying Bitcoin below.

-Six of the platforms below are based in Canada, and one is international.
+Six of the Bitcoin platforms below are based in Canada, and one is international.

 CoinSmart is one of the most popular cryptocurrency exchanges in Canada.
 It is based in Toronto and is one of the few platforms that allow you to buy Bitcoin using a credit card.

-It offers trading in Bitcoin, Ethereum, Litecoin, Ripple, Bitcoin Cash, Tether, EOS, NEO, Stellar, Cardano, and QCAD.
+It offers trading in Bitcoin, Ethereum, Litecoin, Ripple, Bitcoin Cash, Tether, EOS, NEO, Stellar, Cardano, Uniswap, Shiba Inu, and Polkadot.

 Clients can fund their accounts using Interac e-Transfer, bank wire, bank draft, credit card, debit card, and SEPA.